-’s mikva works have received only a marginal place in the art world and remain in the shadow of her much better known maintenance art.
+Laderman-Ukeles’s mikva works have received only a marginal place in the art world and remain in the shadow of her much better known maintenance art.
 But examining these two groups of works in juxtaposition sheds new light on her mikva works.
-In particular, as I will argue, it suggests that in spite of and alongside their celebratory and seemingly non-critical point of departure, her mikva works in fact also shattered religious taboos by undermining the patriarchal structures of Orthodox Jewish society. developed maintenance art after the birth of her first daughter, in 1968.
+In particular, as I will argue, it suggests that in spite of and alongside their celebratory and seemingly non-critical point of departure, her mikva works in fact also shattered religious taboos by undermining the patriarchal structures of Orthodox Jewish society.
+Laderman-Ukeles developed maintenance art after the birth of her first daughter, in 1968.
 In response to the tension she experienced between being an artist and a mother, she composed the Manifesto for Maintenance Art 1969!, in which she declared that she would henceforth perform all housework as art.
 She saw housework as a type of “maintenance work,” a category that society viewed as inferior to other forms of work.
-Following the manifesto, produced the Maintenance Art Performance Series (1973-1974), which included washing the museum floors and cleaning the works on exhibition (Fig. 7).
+Following the manifesto, Laderman-Ukeles produced the Maintenance Art Performance Series (1973-1974), which included washing the museum floors and cleaning the works on exhibition (Fig. 7).
 The artist placed the daily drudgery of motherhood and managing a household at the center of her maintenance art.
 But she also expanded her feminist approach to maintenance to encompass all service jobs, including those typically performed by men, whom society then viewed as “women” that is, as second-class citizens.
 So, for example, the Touch Sanitation performance project (1978-1980) was designed to give voice to working people in this devalued profession.
-In the performance, set out to shake the hand of every single worker of the New York City Department of Sanitation as a gesture of thanks for the work they do for the city (Fig. 8).
+In the performance, Laderman-Ukeles set out to shake the hand of every single worker of the New York City Department of Sanitation as a gesture of thanks for the work they do for the city (Fig. 8).

 Maintenance art is rooted in the Marxist feminism of the 1970s, which claimed that women’s inferior economic status was responsible for their dependency on men and effectively rendered them non-autonomous beings.
 The solution that liberalism had offered in the 1960s was seemingly simple: women would gain independence by going out to work.
 And indeed, many feminists embraced and developed this idea, eventually demanding equality for women in the work force.
 However, the Marxist feminism that developed in the 1970s demanded that the “transparent” labor of women (their various kinds of “care”) be recognized and validated by income.
-In this spirit, did not rebel against the “women’s work” that was designated as her share, but rather argued that the private sphere should be seen as no less important as the public one and therefore that housework should be considered work worthy of symbolic remuneration.
+In this spirit, Laderman-Ukeles did not rebel against the “women’s work” that was designated as her share, but rather argued that the private sphere should be seen as no less important as the public one and therefore that housework should be considered work worthy of symbolic remuneration.
 Accordingly, the second part of her manifesto was a proposal for an exhibition entitled CARE.